Parth18Shah/Interview_Prep_App/README.md

 - Chat with mentors
 - Add question to existing category

-This project was mades as a part of Flutter open Elective IA.
+This project was made as a part of Flutter open Elective IA.

 Made by Parth Shah, Smit Shah, Amogh Sinkar.